mendhak/eleventy-satisfactory/README.md

 ## Updating

-Once you've forked this repo, coyping new features and updates from this repo to yours shouldn't be done wholesale.
+Once you've forked this repo, copying new features and updates from this repo to yours shouldn't be done wholesale.
 Instead, a diff tool like meld or Beyond Compare is recommended.

 For commandline, here's a useful rsync command which copies most files and excludes some unnecessary ones.
 At least it's a starting point: